quicwg/multipath/draft-ietf-quic-multipath.md

 # Path Setup and Removal {#setup}

 After completing the handshake, endpoints have agreed to enable multipath feature and can start using multiple paths.
+This document does not specify how an endpoint that is reachable via several addresses announces these addresses to the other endpoint.
+In particular, if the server uses the preferred_address transport parameter, clients SHOULD NOT assume that the initial server address and the addrresses contained in this parameter can be simultaneously used for multipath.
+Furthermore, this document
-This document does not discuss when a client decides to initiate a new path.
+does not discuss when a client decides to initiate a new path.
 We delegate such discussion in separate documents.